Amy Poehler: Parks and Recreation and other work (2009–2015)

-Golden Globe Awards
+Golden Globe Awards host (2013–2021)

 Poehler and Fey co-hosted the Golden Globe Awards ceremony for the first time in 2013.
 The program was watched by 20 million viewers, a 17 percent increase over the previous year.
 The pair co-hosted again in 2014 as part of a three-year contract.
-Gilbert Cruz, of the Vulture website, wrote: "They killed it last year with their opening monologue and they did so again this year."
+Gilbert Cruz of Vulture wrote: "They killed it last year with their opening monologue and they did so again this year."
 The 2014 show garnered its highest ratings in ten years.

 Before the 2015 Golden Globes, Poehler confirmed it would likely be the last time she and Fey hosted.
-Rolling Stone magazine wrote afterward that the pair "left no superstar unscathed during their riotous opening monologue" in which they "casually roasted the assembled masses".
+Rolling Stone wrote afterward that the pair "left no superstar unscathed during their riotous opening monologue" in which they "casually roasted the assembled masses".
 At the 2020 Television Critics Association winter press tour, NBC announced Poehler and Fey would host the Golden Globes again in 2021.
 Because of the COVID-19 pandemic, Poehler and Fey hosted the Golden Globes from separate locations with Poehler in Los Angeles and Fey in New York City.